 - Monitoring the actual performance of the systems and procedures.

 Having to examine many different systems and procedures associated with the internal ISO 9001 audit can create hurdles for your auditing team.
 More specifically, if they aren’t given the supportive audit tools to enter observations in real time, delays in audit completion are more likely to occur.
+Replacing paper-based audit forms with digital tools enables real-time data capture, automatic non-conformance flagging, and instant corrective action assignment โ reducing your time to resolution and improving overall audit accuracy.
 Also, tools for streamlined data prevent having to recall and input observations at a later time, improving your audit result accuracy, and ultimately meeting the standards set by ISO.

 4. Analyze the Data